NLTS conjecture: Local Hamiltonians

 where each Hm(n) acts non-trivially on O(1) qubits.
 Another constraint is the operator norm of Hm(n) is bounded by a constant independent of n and each qubit is only involved in a constant number of terms Hm(n).

-Topological order
+NLTS property and topological order

 In physics, topological order is a kind of order in the zero-temperature phase of matter (also known as quantum matter).
-In the context of NLTS, Kliesch states: "a family of local gapped Hamiltonians is called topologically ordered if any ground states cannot be prepared from a product state by a constant-depth circuit".
+In the context of NLTS, Kliesch states that "a family of local gapped Hamiltonians is called topologically ordered if any ground states cannot be prepared from a product state by a constant-depth circuit".
+An informal version of the NLTS conjecture asserts the existence of local Hamiltonians whose low-energy states are topologically ordered.

-NLTS property

-Kliesch defines the NLTS property thus:
+A more precise version of the NLTS property is stated by Kliesch as follows: